-5. Financial performance and relationship to remuneration and outcomes
+5. Financial performance and link to remuneration

 The Board maintains committed to aligning executive remuneration outcomes with performance.
 This section outlines Bapcor's financial performance over the past five years and its connection with remuneration outcomes.

 5.1 Company Five-year Financial Performance